The Fake News Effect: Experimentally Identifying Motivated Reasoning Using Trust in News: Experimental Design

 \begin{enumerate} \item \textbf{Beliefs:} Subjects are asked to guess the answers to politicized questions like the one above.
 They are asked and incentivized to guess their median belief (such that they find it equally likely for the answer to be above or below their guess).
 They are also asked and incentivized for their interquartile range.
 Details on incentives are below.

-\item \textbf{News:} Subjects receive a binary message from one of two randomly-chosen news sources: True News and Fake News.
+\item \textbf{News:} On each question subjects receive one binary message from one of two randomly-chosen news sources: True News and Fake News.
 The message from True News is always correct, and the message from Fake News is always incorrect.
 This is the main (within-subject) treatment variation.

 The message says either ``The answer is \textbf{greater than} your previous guess of [previous guess].'' or ``The answer is \textbf{less than} your previous guess of [previous guess].''
 Note that the exact messages are different for subjects who make different initial guesses.